 - Admission Requirements.

-The program should describe specific admission requirements for current graduate students, professionals and for potential transfers as applicable.
-If there will be applicants from outside the University, the internal process should be described along with acknowledging that students need to be admitted as nondegree students through Continuing Education.
+The proposal should describe specific admission requirements for current graduate students, non-degree students, and for potential transfers as applicable.
+If there will be applicants from outside the University, the internal process should be described along with acknowledging that students need to be admitted as non-degree students through Continuing Education.
 It should also discuss the projected enrollments for the program.

-All chairs or directors whose departments or programs are taking part in the proposed certificate program must submit statements of endorsement by their school or college Dean.
+All chairs or directors whose departments or programs are taking part in the proposed certificate program or whose units will be affected by the certificate program must be consulted and must submit statements of endorsement by their school or college Dean.